cdl-geneseo/geneseo-dictionary/S/Suite.md

 # Suite

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Suite

 Created by  Unknown User (mtr7) on Apr 29, 2015

 One of the type of living situations that on-campus students can utilize.
 There are six and eight person suites that are located on north and south campus.
 Romig, S-Z, 2015.